slang-group/slang-group.github.io/_posts/2015-04-19-welcome-to-slang-group.markdown

 ---

-Written language on the web is being shaped by two forces: the growing number of participants from around the world adding their own voices, and the social and technical limits of the web to support their languages.
+Written language on the web is being shaped by two forces: the growing number of participating voices from around the world, and the social and technical limits of the web to support their languages.

 <!--break-->

-In most cases this is not malicious: languages are forgotten, localization and internationalization are put aside for later, intricacies of database settings go untaught and unremembered.
+These limits are rarely set up on purpose - languages are forgotten, localization and internationalization are put aside for later, intricacies of database settings go untaught.
 As a programmer I know how difficult it is to modify a monolingual website or app for many languages.
-Even building your app from the start with these factors in mind takes a great deal of effort, especially when you consider right-to-left support, multiple fonts, pluralization, names, etc.
+Even building your app from the start with these factors in mind can take a great deal of effort, especially when you consider right-to-left support, multiple fonts, pluralization, and names.

-SLANG Group is an experimental reference for the multilingual web.
+SLANG Group is an open reference for the multilingual web.
 Developers, designers, and interested learners should be able to look up their favorite tools and find a reference and best practices to maximize language support.
 What data type should I use in MySQL?
 How do I render map tiles in Cherokee script?
 Piece by piece, the